amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 1. **Distributed tracing** provides insight into the traffic between the services and which services are involved in distributed transactions.
 1. **Metrics** provide insight into the performance and resource consumption of a service.
 1. **Logging** provides insight into how a service behaves at runtime and whether any errors have occurred.
-1. **Health** status of a service provides insight into the availability of the service.
+1. **Health status** of a service provides insight into the availability of the service.

 Whether or not all telemetry categories are available depends on the observability features offered by the platform your application runs on.
 An example of a platform that offers all the categories is Microsoft Azure, for instance.
-Azure offers a service called **Application Insights** (or "App Insights").
-This service is automatically enabled for most of the available Azure IaaS and PaaS services.
+Azure offers a service called [Application Insights][1] (or "App Insights").
+This service is available for most of the available Azure IaaS and PaaS services.
 When an application is built using these Azure services, telemetry is gathered automatically and sent to App Insights.
 This includes logging from the application code, exceptions that occurred in the code, metrics on the resource utilization of the services, duration and status-code of all requests sent to service and more.
 App Insights can even automatically draw a diagram with the dependencies between services based on their communication.

 Let's look at what Dapr can offer when it comes to observability.